5 Veggies You Can Grow From Kitchen Scraps

 The width, length and thickness of the plywood planks was the same, and we cut, sanded, distressed, stained and added 3 coats of polyurethane to the flooring in almost the same way.

-There were some small changes we made that saved us a little time and may have added some more character to the plywood plank floor.
+There were some small changes we made that saved us a little time and may have added some more character to our DIY plywood plank floor.

 Here are the things we did a bit differently this go around.